NYUAD-CRC/crc-docs/source/hpc/system/index.rst

 * The CPU mode is Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, supporting AVX2.
 * 28 CPU cores per node.
 Implications:
     1. If your code doesn't support MPI, or you don't know what MPI is, use maximum 28 cores per job.
-    2. For MPI jobs using more than one node, always use a number of cores dividable by 28, to utilize the full nodes.
+    2. For MPI jobs using more than one node, always use a number of cores divisible by 28, to utilize the full nodes.

 * 4 GB memory per core by default.